Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

-where \(r_{t}^{p}\) is the total return of the portfolio for the month \(t\), \(\hat{w}_{i,t}\) and \(r_{t}^{i}\) are the weight and return of stock \(i\), respectively, and \(\1_{\{\cdot\}}\) denotes the indicator function.\footnote{We do not set constraints on the turnover and leverage proportion in the optimization.}
+where \(r_{t}^{p}\) is the total return of the portfolio for the day \(t\), \(\hat{w}_{t}^{i}\) and \(r_{t}^{i}\) are the weight and return of stock \(i\), respectively, and \(\1_{\{\cdot\}}\) denotes the indicator function.\footnote{We do not set constraints on the turnover and leverage proportion in the optimization.}

-The results reported in Table B4 again confirm that hierarchical HD DCC-HEAVY models consistently and notably outperform Realized GARCH variants.
-In particular, the “M-HD DCC-HEAVY'' features the highest IR during the turbulent periods and overall.
-On the other hand, the findings summarized in Table B5 suggest that the propensity of models with respect to short positions is very similar and, in general, moderately increases for HD DCC-HEAVY models during turmoils.
-The increasing trend of the average monthly turnover rates for all models is also visible.
+The results reported in Table \ref{table:B2} further confirm that hierarchical HD DCC-HEAVY models consistently outperform the Realized Beta GARCH model (\cite{hansen2014realized}).
+In particular, the “FF-HD DCC-HEAVY'' features the highest IR during turbulent periods and overall.
+On the other hand, the propensity of models with respect to short positions is very similar, and the increasing trend of the average monthly turnover rates for all models is also visible during turmoils.

-Given that the GMVPs aim at minimizing the variance, and thus the SD, rather than maximizing the expected returns or the IR, the most important performance measure is the out-of-sample SD.
-In this regard, the out-of-sample returns and IR are also beneficial but should be considered of secondary importance.

-Finally, to assess the economic gains of utilizing distinct HD DCC-HEAVY covariance matrix estimators, following \cite{fleming2001economic,fleming2003economic}, we determine the maximum performance fee a risk-averse investor would be willing to pay to switch from using one model to another.
-Accordingly, we assume that the investor has quadratic preferences of the form:
+Finally, to assess the economic gains of utilizing distinct HD DCC-HEAVY covariance matrix estimators, following \cite{fleming2001economic,fleming2003economic}, we determine the maximum performance fee a risk-averse investor would be willing to pay to switch from using one model to another.\footnote{We report the results computed with non-negatively weighted portfolios since short-selling is difficult to implement in practice.} Accordingly, we assume that the investor has quadratic preferences of the form:

 where \(r_t^p\) is the portfolio return and \(\gamma\) is the investor’s relative risk aversion, taking values 1 and 10 (\cite{fleming2003economic}).
-As follows, we determine a fee \(\Delta_\gamma\) by equating the average realized utilities from two alternative portfolios:
+We determine a fee \(\Delta_\gamma\) by equating the average realized utilities from two alternative portfolios, i.e.,

 where \(r_t^{p_1}\) and \(r_t^{p_2}\) are the portfolio returns related to competing HD DCC-HEAVY forecasting strategies.